What is a party kit?

 Hiring a party kit is often cheaper than buying disposable partyware from the supermarket and many offer a washing up service.

 But what about that plastic?
-Some kits use moulded bamboo plates or melamine, but most use plastic plates.
-As well as being easy to clean and safe for little ones, none of the plastic found in a party kit is single-use and most is more easily recycled at end-of-life unlike other materials.
+Some party kits offer moulded bamboo, enamel, melamine or crockery tableware, but most have plastic plates.
+As well as being easy to clean and safest for little ones, none of the plastic found in a party kit is single-use.
+We hope that party kit equipment is used many times, but at end-of-life plastic tableware can be recycled via fully traceable recycling schemes.

 What's the problem with disposables?